mlbridge/mlbridge-ui/README.md

     <img style="float: right;" src="https://github.com/chanakyaekbote/coredns_ml_plugin/blob/master/readme_assets/dash_app_gif.gif">
 </p>

-Historical Analysis has three main use cases:
+There are three main use cases for having a historical analysis:

 - Domain Name Analysis: The application allows the user to search for a a particular domain name along with a request time range.
 The application will